yole/etymograph/README.md

  * `no change`: Leaves the phoneme as is.
  * `new sound is`: Replaces the phoneme with another phoneme, specified in single quotes.
  * `sound disappears`: Deletes the phoneme from the word.
+ * `next sound disappears`: Deletes the next phoneme from the word.

 #### Stress Rule